samuong1/FinalNvidiaProject/README.md

 ^ This code records and detects, and outputs as a .mp4 file.

 ### **To end the livestream or video, go to the console and press Ctrl + C. Happy detecting!**

-[View a video explanation here](video link) VIDEO WILL GO HERE LATER, THIS IS A WIP GIVE ME A BREAK PLEASE D: